mpuhacz/the_right_way_of_accessing_azure_services_from_inside_your_azure_kubernetes_cluster/README.md

 ## Problem

 Let's say a pod with an application X needs to have read access to data inside a blob storage container.
 There are several ways of achieving this, examples are:
- -  `DefaultAzureCredential`
+ -  `EnvironmentCredential`

-    Will read environment variables and then authenticate as a service principal, user, or a managed identity.
+    Will read environment variables and then authenticate as a service principal or a user.

     ```python
+    from azure.identity import EnvironmentCredential

-    credential = DefaultAzureCredential()
+    credential = EnvironmentCredential()
     client = BlobServiceClient(account_url, credential=credential)
     ```